 Students are allowed to eat and drink in the classroom at the discretion of the instructor.
 Drinks must be covered.
 Failure to keep the environment clean will result in the loss of this privilege.
+Food may not be stored in the classroom.
 Food and drinks are not allowed in the skills lab at any time or during classroom computer testing.